Body Shapes

 Also called: Round, Oval

-Weight carried around the midsection
+Weight concentrated around the midsection

 View full guide →